kabanero-io/kabanero-foundation/scripts/README.md

 ## Sample Appsody project with manual Tekton pipeline run

-Cluster may have a Dynamic Storage Provisioner, or create a Persistent Volume for the pipeline to use.
+Your cluster may have a Dynamic Storage Provisioner.
+If not, create a `Persistent Volume` for the pipeline to use.
 A sample NFS based  `pv.yaml` is provided.
 Update the `pv.yaml` file with your NFS server file.
 It usually is your infrastructure node address.
 ```
 oc apply -f pv.yaml
 ```